1997–98 Miami Heat season: Regular season

+NBA playoffs

-In the Eastern Conference First Round of the 1998 NBA playoffs, the Heat faced off against the 7th-seeded New York Knicks for the second consecutive year; despite losing Majerle to a groin injury in Game 2, the Heat would take a 2–1 lead in the series.
-However, in Game 4, Mourning and Knicks forward Larry Johnson, both former teammates on the Charlotte Hornets, got into a brawl in the closing seconds as the Knicks won the game, 90–85 to even the series at two games a piece; Mourning and Johnson were both suspended for two games.
-Without Mourning, the Heat would lose Game 5 at the Miami Arena, 98–81, thus losing the series in five games.
+In the Eastern Conference First Round of the 1998 NBA playoffs, the Heat faced off against the 7th–seeded New York Knicks for the second consecutive year.
+All-Star center Patrick Ewing was out due to a season-ending wrist injury, as the Knicks were led by Allan Houston, Larry Johnson, and sixth man John Starks.
+Despite losing Majerle for the remainder of the series to a groin injury in Game 2, in which the Heat lost to the Knicks at home, 96–86 at the Miami Arena, the Heat managed to win Game 3 on the road at Madison Square Garden, 91–85 to take a 2–1 series lead.

+However, in Game 4 at Madison Square Garden, Mourning and Johnson, both former teammates on the Charlotte Hornets, got into a brawl in the closing seconds as the Knicks won the game, 90–85 to tie the series at 2–2; Mourning and Johnson were both suspended for two games.
+Without Mourning, the Heat lost Game 5 to the Knicks at the Miami Arena, 98–81, thus losing in a hard-fought five-game series.

+Aftermath

-Following the season, Barry, who did not participate in the playoffs due to a season-ending ankle injury after playing 17 games with the Heat, signed as a free agent with the Chicago Bulls, and Murdock signed with the New Jersey Nets.
+Following the season, Barry, who did not participate in the NBA playoffs, due to a season-ending ankle injury after playing 17 games with the Heat, signed as a free agent with the Chicago Bulls, and Murdock signed with the New Jersey Nets.